hsuwanying/datalake_n_warehouse/README.md

 <br>IG Hashtag Statistic
 </p>
 <br>
 Posts with the hashtag Zurich receives the most likes, which has 169’235 likes and 6’170 comments in Switzerland; in the same period, Valais and Luzern are the second and third place, with 144’957 and 120’267 likes.
 Then we look at the donut chart, Zurich Wallis and Uri are the most popular cantons, and Zurich, Zermatt, and Interlaken are the most admired cities.
 Therefore, we can conclude that Zurich is the most popular and most visited place in Switzerland.
+A full dashboard can be seen in [Tableau Public](https://public.tableau.com/app/profile/yang7231/viz/Dashboard_final_16402072757680/FinalDashboard?publish=yes)

 # Limitation
 Ideally, we wanted to get location tags to create a traveler insights app, but Instagram depreciated local tag endpoints from its API due to privacy issues.
 There was no way to get location tags (I have also tried with web scraping but fail...).
 Therefore we decided to use #inLoveWithSwitzerland, the primary hashtag from MySwitzerland, and 26 Kanton names in English as the basis to fetch relevant tags in each Instagram post.
 Although we couldn't capture all the locations in Switzerland, the collected information was sufficient to create a minimal viable prototype for this project.